Senneschal/DataStory/index.md

 ---
 __Authors:__ Nathan Sennesael, Ruben Janssens, Aurelien Gabriel Debbas, Joakim Kattelus

-The project was a part of the Applied Data Analysis (ADA) course at EPFL. <br>
+This project was a part of the Applied Data Analysis (ADA) course at EPFL. <br>
 __Instructor__: Robert West

 __Special thanks to:__ <br>